mennthor/Smyck-Color-Scheme/README.md

 in our '~/.config/nvim/init.vim'.

-P.S.: This is a really cool theme, I'm using in all over the system. **Thanks to the creators.**
+P.S.: This is a really cool theme, I'm using it all over the system. **Thanks to the creators.**

 ## Original README